 However, thanks to generous amounts of SuperLuminova covering the watch’s hour and minute hands and all twelve applied hour indexes made of white gold (the precious metal is more resistant to corrosion making the elements look new for decades), the dial is legible enough, successfully delivering the most needed information and putting the rest in the background.

-The watch comes in a chunky 42 mm case, with its base made of satin-brushed stainless steel and the bezel crafted of light-weight titanium.
+The ref.
+47450000W-9511 comes in a chunky 42 mm case, with its base made of satin-brushed stainless steel and the bezel crafted of light-weight titanium.
 Because the two metals reflect light in different ways, the Overseas’ body receives additional depth and serves as a proof that you do not really need to use forged carbon fiber and other exotic materials to create a bold-looking watch sporty watch.

 Photos: Vacheron Constantin